 Goals for 'How We Learn'

-Starting in 2030, we aim to achieve the following goals for curriculum development and faculty scholarship:
+We aim to achieve the following goals for curriculum development and faculty scholarship:

 - Develop 100 new teaching cases and notes on sustainability topics